Create a VNet with a Site-to-Site connection using the Azure classic portal

 - Configure Site-To-Site VPN: Select the checkbox for Configure a site-to-site VPN.

 - Local Network: A local network represents your physical on-premises location.
 You can select a local network that you've previously created, or you can create a new local network.
-However, if you do select to use a local network that you previously created, you'll want to go to the Local Networks configuration page and make sure that the VPN Device IP address (public facing IPv4 address) for the VPN device you are using for this connection is accurate.
+However, if you select to use a local network that you previously created, go to the Local Networks configuration page and verify that the VPN Device IP address (public facing IPv4 address) for the VPN device is accurate.

 If you're creating a new local network, you'll see the Site-To-Site Connectivity page.
 If you want to use a local network that you previously created, this page will not appear in the wizard and you can move on to the next section.